Scientists discover more water on moon than previously thought | DW | 26.10.2020

 For decades the moon was thought to be bone dry.
 But 11 years ago, research found that water was relatively widespread in small amounts on the moon.
 A team of scientists is now reporting the first clear detection of water molecules on the lunar surface.

 More than 15,400 square miles (40,000 square kilometers) of lunar terrain have the capability to trap water in the form of ice, according to the University of Colorado's Paul Hayne, who led the team of scientists.
-That's 20% more area than previous estimates, he said.
+That's 20% more area than previous estimates, he said, adding that temperatures in these so-called cold traps are as low as minus 261 degrees Fahrenheit (minus 163 degrees Celsius) and that they could hold onto the water for millions or even billions of years.

+Using data from NASA's Lunar Reconnaissance Orbiter, the scientists found cold traps as small as a few yards (meters) across and as wide as 18 miles (30 kilometers) and more, and deployed computer models to go all the way down to micrometers in size.

+The discovery raises the tantalizing prospect that astronauts on future missions could tap into these resources for drinking and making rocket fuel,

 mvb/msh (AP, AFP)